FAQ | שאלות נפוצות

 The Intro Course in Teaching Hebrew as a Second Language is taught in Ivrit.
 An advanced understanding of modern Hebrew is needed; however, if your speaking skills are little rusty, that's okay.
 If you are teaching Hebrew as a language on any level, or feel that this course will benefit you as an instructor, feel free to reach out to see if it's a fit.

 I teach a Hebrew subject, but spoken Hebrew is not a focus for me or my school.

 We have seen that Limudei Kodesh instruction can benefit from the Functional Proficiency as a skills-based approach as well.
 In fact, Hebrew Our Way consults in several institutions for just this purpose.
 Plus, from time to time we offer an intro course in applying functional principles to Limudei Kodesh teaching.
 It includes a brief overview of language learning concepts plus practical examples and guidance in breaking down textual studies skills into useful, measurable parts.
 Like all of our classes, it offers a personal, caring, and customized approach.
 Contact us today for more information.

 We offer cohorts once or twice a year, and more if there is sufficient demand.

 We have several Ivrit teachers.
 Can I arrange a school-wide training?

-Certainly, with pleasure.
+Yes, with pleasure.
 We have produced custom training sessions and courses for individual schools or school systems to fit their schedules and requirements.

 My school restricts technology use.
 Can Hebrew Our Way help train our teachers?